-- Anyone diagnosed with a mental illness (such as anxiety) can become an ESA owner.
+- Anyone diagnosed with an emotional disability or mental illness (such as anxiety) can become an ESA owner.

 - People with disabilities and mental disorders are entitled to special treatment in the province under the Human Rights Code.

-- An ESA does not have to go through training.
+- An ESA does not have to go through any formal training.